calvincramer/eec-193-lab-3-resnet-bounding-box/PHASE2_INSTALL_TRAIN.md

 * Without jupyer: maskrcnn-benchmark/docker/Dockerfile

 Save the dockerfile as `Dockerfile`

+WARNING: make sure to match the cuda version and cudann version in the first few lines of the dockerfile with the machine you are running.
+Check your machine cuda version using `nvcc --version`

 If you are using the jupyter notebook dockerfile, make sure you also download the `jupyter_notebook_config.py` file.